agusalex/docker-openwrt-builder/README.md

 # Docker OpenWrt Builder

 Build [OpenWrt](https://openwrt.org/) images in a Docker container.
-This is sometimes necessary when building OpenWrt on the host system fails, e.g. when some dependency is too new.
-The docker image is based on Debian 10 (Buster).

 Build tested:

-- OpenWrt-21.02 (e4d061cd)
-- OpenWrt-19.07.7
-- OpenWrt-18.06.9
-- LEDE-17.01.7

-A smaller container based on Alpine Linux is available in the alpine branch.
-But it does not build the old LEDE images.
+It does not build the old LEDE images.

 ## Prerequisites